Hello Everyone!

 Hi there, it’s Tracey back today with some more inspiration using Birch Press Design craft dies.
 There is something magical about snowflakes and even more magical when you combine them with some sparkle.

 The background was created by blending some Tumbled Glass Distress Oxide ink on to a 5 1/4″ X 4″ piece of Bristol Smooth cardstock and then the panel was splattered with Copic Opaque White.
-Once it was dry I stamped the sentiment from the Joy and Peace in black ink onto the panel.
+Once it was dry I stamped the sentiment from the

 The snowflake was assembled right on the panel by first adhering the larger white snowflake to the centre over the sentiment and then the thin silver snowflake with inlaid into it.
 Lots of pretty sparkle and the blue ink blending behind it creates a very dreamy looking snowy scene.